kingslef/kitsune-example/README.md

 Small example application using [kitsune-dsu](http://kitsune-dsu.com/).

-Application has an array of 160 MB data (20971520 elements, each element has two uint32_t values). v2 updates the uint32_t's to two uint64_t values instead.
+Application has an array of 160 MB data (20971520 elements, each element contains two uint32_t values). v2 updates the uint32_t's to two uint64_t values instead.

 Compilation